Skip to Content

 Travel trailers come in a wide range of prices

 Travel trailers come in a wider variety of price points.
-They are cheaper thanks to their simpler design.
-Due to their larger size, they tend to have a lower cost per square foot.
 If you’re looking for a roomy RV, travel trailers offer the best value for your money.
 Luxury trailers can also be extremely expensive.
-For example, fifth wheels are some of the most expensive RVs on the market.

-Another great way to save money is to buy used.
+A great way to save money is to buy used.
 You can find some great older truck campers and travel trailers in the $15,000-$20,000 price range.
 RVs depreciate quickly.
-You can save 30% off the original price when you buy an RV that’s just 5 years old.
-After 10 years, an RV will be worth about half of what it was when it was new.
-You can save a good chunk of money by buying an RV that has already depreciated.

 Winner: Travel trailers are generally cheaper than truck campers.
 They can also be towed with a less expensive vehicle.